Updated: Jun 8, 2022

 Tags must be securely attached so that they cannot inadvertently or accidentally be detached during use.

-Locks must be substantial enough to prevent removal without the use of excessive force or unusual techniques such as with the use of bolt cutters or other metal cutting tools.
+Locks must be substantial enough to prevent removal without the use of excessive force or unusual techniques such as the use of bolt cutters or other metal cutting tools.

 If it is not possible to use lock-out devices, tags are located where the lock is supposed to be.